codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 -  unsigned/true : to generate "UNSIGNED" in the field definition.
 -  default/value : to generate a default value in the field definition.
--  null/true : to generate "NULL" in the field definition.
-Without this, the field will default to "NOT NULL".
+-  null/true : to generate "null" in the field definition.
+Without this, the field will default to "NOT null".
 -  auto_increment/true : generates an auto_increment flag on the
    field.
 Note that the field type must be a type that supports this, such as integer.